ROOPH AWARDS

 Jill Kelland, Alberta Health Services – Winner 2020 Larry Shaben Award

 Jill Kelland is an accomplished leader, change agent and community builder who has worked with Alberta Health Services for over 34 years.
 Jill is known for her advocacy of system transformation and has worked tirelessly to create a spectrum of housing options and supports for people struggling with homelessness, addictions, mental health challenges and complex medical issues.
-Over the past 10 years, Jill has focused on creating a low barrier spectrum of culturally sensitive, permanent and transitional housing options for individuals facing homelessness, experiencing homeless or living in substandard accommodations.
+Over the past 10 years, Jill has focused on creating a low-barrier spectrum of culturally sensitive, permanent and transitional housing options for individuals facing homelessness, experiencing homelessness or living in substandard accommodations.
 Throughout her career, Jill has demonstrated the ability to work in multi-partnered, complex environments and envision new ways of providing better housing options or options where none existed previously.

 Michael Phair, Co-Chair End Poverty Edmonton – Winner 2020 Award for Advocacy